couchbase-examples/couchbase-tutorials/tutorial/markdown/java/spring-boot/spring-boot.md

 mvn package
 ```

-> Note: Maven packages auto restore when building the project in IntelliJ IDEA or Eclipse depending on IDE configuration.
+> Note: Maven automatically restores packages when building the project. in IntelliJ IDEA or Eclipse depending on IDE configuration.

 ### Database Server Configuration